U.S. Route 191 in Utah

-U.S. Route 191 (US-191) is a major 404.168 mi, north–south U.S. Numbered Highway through eastern Utah, United States.
-The present alignment of US-191, which stretches from Mexico to Canada, was created in 1981 through Utah.
-Previously the route had entered northern Utah, ending at US-91 in Brigham City, but with the completion of I-15 it was truncated to Yellowstone National Park and re-extended on a completely different alignment.
-In addition to a large portion of US-163, this extension absorbed several state routes: SR-33, most of SR-44, and SR-260.
+U.S. Route 191 (US 191) is a major 404.168 mi, north–south U.S. Numbered Highway through eastern Utah, United States.
+The present alignment of US 191, which stretches from Mexico to Canada, was created in 1981 through Utah.
+Previously the route had entered northern Utah, ending at US 91 in Brigham City, but with the completion of Interstate 15 it was truncated to Yellowstone National Park and re-extended on a completely different alignment.
+In addition to a large portion of U.S. Route 163 in Utah (|US 163, this extension absorbed several state routes: the former Utah State Route 33, most of Utah State Route 44, and the former Utah State Route 260.

 Route description

-US Route 191 enters Utah on Navajo Nation land and crosses mostly desolate parts of the state.
-The largest cities served by US-191 are Moab, Green River, Price, and Vernal.
+US 191 enters Utah on Navajo Nation land and crosses mostly desolate parts of the state.
+The largest cities served by US 191 are Moab, Green River, Price, and Vernal.
 The highway nears the 10000 ft level in 2 places in Utah, over Indian Summit near Price and again while crossing the Uintah Mountains near Vernal.
 It leaves Utah at Flaming Gorge Reservoir.
-US-191 directly or indirectly serves a number of parks in eastern Utah: Monument Valley Navajo Tribal Park, Glen Canyon National Recreation Area, Hovenweep National Monument, Natural Bridges National Monument, Capitol Reef National Park, Canyonlands National Park, Arches National Park, Dead Horse Point State Park, Utahraptor State Park, Dinosaur National Monument, and Flaming Gorge National Recreation Area.
+US 191 directly or indirectly serves a number of parks in eastern Utah: Monument Valley Navajo Tribal Park, Glen Canyon National Recreation Area, Hovenweep National Monument, Natural Bridges National Monument, Capitol Reef National Park, Canyonlands National Park, Arches National Park, Dead Horse Point State Park, Utahraptor State Park, Dinosaur National Monument, and Flaming Gorge National Recreation Area.